petr7555/tdt4259-individual-assignment/design-doc.md

 ### 5.3.
 Techniques

 <!--
-Outline the data science techniques you’ll try/tried.
+Outline the data science techniques you'll try/tried.
 Include baselines for comparison.
 What machine learning techniques will you use?
 How will you clean and prepare the data (e.g., excluding outliers) and create features?
 -->